Understanding the OBBBA Deduction for Personal Vehicle Loan Interest

 5. Refinancing

-• Interest on a refinanced loan is eligible for the deduction, but only to the extent the refinanced amount does not exceed the original principal.
+Interest on a refinanced loan is eligible for the deduction, but only if the refinanced amount does not exceed the original principal.

 6. Reporting Requirements

-• Lenders are required to file information returns with the IRS and provide statements to borrowers showing the total interest received during the year.
+Lenders must file information returns with the IRS and provide statements to borrowers showing the total interest received during the year.

 7. Ineligible Loans

-• The deduction does not apply to loans for fleet sales, commercial vehicles not used for personal purposes, lease financing, vehicles with a salvage title or intended for scrap/parts, or loans from related parties.
+The deduction does not apply to loans for fleet sales, commercial vehicles not used for personal purposes, lease financing, vehicles with a salvage title, or loans from related parties.

 Practical Considerations for Taxpayers